findingsimple/simple-mce-tables/readme.txt

 ﻿=== Simple MCE Tables ===

-Tags: post, page, cpt, editor, php, js
-Requires at least: 3.0
+Tags: tinymce, tables, visual, editor, buttons Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4.1
 Stable tag: 1.0

-Taaaaa daaaa
+Simple plugin to add TinyMCE table buttons into the visual editor.

 == Description ==

-Taaaaa daaaa
+This plugin inserts the TinyMCE table buttons into the visual editor.

 = Features =

-* **Stuff** Do cool.
+* **Simple** Their isn't a whole lot to it.
+* **Button** Inserts the TinyMCE table buttons within the visual editor.